Gnetum gnemon: Tree

-In addition to the tree form, there are also varieties that includes shrub forms (brunonianum, griffithii, and tenerum).

-Fleshy strobili weigh about 5.5 g, the seed alone 3.8 g.
-Strobili mature mainly from June to September in NE Philippines.
-The red (ripe) strobili are eaten by birds, mammals and reptiles.
+Fruit

+The oval fruit (technically a strobilus) measures 1–3.5 cm long, it consists of a thin velvety integument and a large nut-like endosperm 2–4 cm long inside.
+Fleshy strobili weigh about 5.5 g, the endosperm alone 3.8 g.
+It changes colour from yellow to orange, purple or pink when ripe.
+Melinjo season in Indonesia comes three times in March to April, June to July, and September to October, but the fruiting season in northeast of Philippines mainly from June to September.

 Uses

+Culinary

 Gnetum nuts are eaten boiled, roasted, or raw in most parts of Southeast Asia and Melanesia.
-The young leaves, flowers, and the outer flesh of the fruits are also edible when cooked and are eaten in Indonesia, the Philippines, Thailand, Vanuatu, Papua New Guinea, the Solomon Islands, and Fiji.
+The young leaves, the male strobili (often incorrectly referred as "flowers"), and the outer flesh of the fruits are also edible when cooked and are eaten in Indonesia, the Philippines, Thailand, Vanuatu, Papua New Guinea, the Solomon Islands, and Fiji.
 They have a slightly sour taste and are commonly eaten in soups and stews.

 Gnetum is most widely used in Indonesian cuisine where it is known as melinjo or belinjo.
 The seeds are used for sayur asem (sour vegetable soup) and also, made into raw chips that later need to be deep-fried as crackers (emping, a type of krupuk).
 The crackers have a slightly bitter taste and are frequently served as a snack or accompaniment to Indonesian dishes.

 This plant is commonly cultivated throughout the Aceh region and is regarded as a vegetable of high status.
 Its male strobili, young leaves and female strobilus are used as ingredients in traditional vegetable curry called kuah pliek.
 This dish is served on all important traditional occasions, such as khanduri and keureudja.
 In the Pidie district, the women pick the red-skinned ripe fruit and make keureupuk muling from it.